11philip22/PEInjection/README.md

 ### This code works on my machine @ 02-07-2021
 Hello world!
 #### Explanation
+MessageboxA exe.
+Used for testing PE injectors.
-MessageboxA exe compiled with /MT Compiler flags and /DYNAMICBASE /FIXED:NO linker flags
+Compiled with /MT Compiler flags and /DYNAMICBASE /FIXED:NO linker flags.
 #### References
 https://github.com/m0n0ph1/Process-Hollowing